rabmarjan/Dab-Dab-Monitoring-With-Golang-REST-API-with-PostgreSQL/README.md

 # Monitoring-System-With-Golang-REST-API-with-PostgreSQL&SQLite Database
 A Go based REST API with PostgreSQL and SQLite Database

-## How to Run the Project on Your Local Machine
+## How to Run the Project on Your Local Machine with PostgreSQL
 1. Create a database (Run the below command)
 ```sql
 -- Database: lumoswg